Undergraduate degree

-An undergraduate degree (also called first degree or simply degree) is a colloquial term for an academic degree earned by a person who has completed undergraduate courses.
-In the United States, it is usually offered at an institution of higher education, such as a college or university.
-The most common type of these undergraduate degrees are associate degree and bachelor's degree.
-Bachelor's degree typically takes at least three or four years to complete.
-In some other educational systems, undergraduate education is post-secondary education up to the level of a master's degree; this is the case for some science courses in Britain and some long-cycle medicine courses in Europe.
-These degrees can be categorised as basic or first professional degrees.
+An undergraduate degree (also called a first degree or simply a degree) is an academic degree awarded to a student who has completed an undergraduate program of study.
+In the United States, undergraduate degrees are typically offered at institutions of higher education such as colleges and universities.
+The most common types are the associate degree and the bachelor's degree, with the latter usually requiring at least three to four years of full-time study to complete.

+In other higher education systems, the scope of undergraduate education may extend up to the level of a master's degree.
+This structure is found, for example, in certain science courses in the United Kingdom and in some long-cycle medicine programs in continental Europe.
+Such qualifications are sometimes categorized as basic academic degrees or as first professional degrees.

 Europe

 United Kingdom

-In the United Kingdom, a bachelor's degree is the most common type of "undergraduate degree".
-Some master's degrees can be undertaken immediately after finishing secondary education; however, these courses are usually extended versions of bachelor's degree programs, taking an additional year to complete.
-Most bachelor's degrees take three years to complete, with some notable exceptions, such as Medicine taking five years.
-Often students can initially enroll in a 4-year program then leave after three years and be awarded a bachelor's degree.
-Lastly, the Undergraduate Advanced Diploma (UGAdvDip or UGAD) is a FHEQ Level 6 award and it is considered as equivalent to a second bachelor’s degree or a Graduate Diploma.
+In the United Kingdom, a bachelor's degree is the most common type of undergraduate degree.
+Some master's degrees, known as integrated master's degrees, can be undertaken immediately after finishing secondary education; these courses are usually extended versions of bachelor's degree programs, taking an additional year to complete.
+Most bachelor's degrees in England, Wales and Northern Ireland take three years to complete, with some notable exceptions, such as Medicine taking five years (these, like integrated master's degrees, are master's-level qualifications that include study at bachelor's level).

 Italy

 In Italy, the laurea (formerly laurea triennale, meaning "three-year laurea") is the most common type of "undergraduate degree".
-It is equivalent to a bachelor's degree and its normative time to completion is three years (note that In Italy scuola secondaria superiore or Lyceum, high school, takes five years, so it ends at 19 years of age).
+It is equivalent to a bachelor's degree and its normative time to completion is three years (note that in Italy scuola secondaria superiore or Lyceum [secondary or grammar school], takes five years, so it ends at 19 years of age).
 Not to be confused with the old laurea—now called laurea magistrale—which typically used to last five or six years.
 To earn a laurea, the student must complete a thesis, but a less demanding one than required for the old laurea (typically, a non-research thesis).
 There is not necessarily a laurea course for every discipline.
 For instance, for disciplines as Medicine or Jurisprudence only laurea magistrale courses are provided.